rrooggiieerr/esphome-axaremote/README.md

 time the window is closed from fully open to fully closed and locked.

+## Star this external component

+Help other ESPHome and AXA Remote users find this external component by starring this GitHub page.
+Click **⭐ Star** on the top right of the GitHub page.

 ## Support my work

 Do you enjoy using this ESPHome component?
 Then consider supporting my work using one of the